xyproto/algernon/samples/unixday/README.md

 ## Three ways of displaying a UNIX Day counter

 * Client side only (index.html with JavaScript).
-* REST (index.html with JavaScript that fetches data from the /day endpoint, which is served by day/index.lua).
+* REST (index.html with JavaScript that fetches data from the /day endpoint, which is served by `day/index.lua`).
-* Server side only (index.po2 Pongo2 template together with a data.lua file that makes functions or data available for the template).
+* Server side only (index.po2 Pongo2 template together with a data.lua file that makes functions and data available for the template).

 ## NOTE